redis/docs/content/operate/rc/databases/create-database/create-active-active-database.md

 We select both capabilities for you when you create an Active-Active database.
 Select each capability again to remove it.

+See [Search and query Active-Active databases]({{< relref "/operate/oss_and_stack/stack-with-enterprise/search/search-active-active" >}}) to learn how to use Search and query on Active-Active databases.

 ## Define throughput

 Each Active-Active instance coordinates changes with every other instance, which increases memory use and throughput.